A topic from the subject of Kinetics in Chemistry.

 Theoretical Approaches to Chemical Kinetics

 Chemical kinetics is the study of the rates of chemical reactions.
-It is a fundamental area of chemistry that has applications in a wide range of fields, including medicine, environmental science, and engineering.
+It's a fundamental area of chemistry with wide-ranging applications in medicine, environmental science, and engineering.

 Basic Concepts

-- Rate of reaction: The rate of a reaction is the change in concentration of reactants or products over time.
+• Rate of reaction: The change in concentration of reactants or products over time.

-- Order of reaction: The order of a reaction is the exponent of the concentration term in the rate law.
+• Order of reaction: The exponent of the concentration term in the rate law.

 Equipment and Techniques